 |(G) – Gesture (pointing),|

 |(V) – Direct verbal/statement|

 |(M) – Model|

 Additional steps may be added as needed and the task analysis should be modified to reflect the appropriate steps necessary to wash dishes in your specific setting.

 As the student works on each step, they should receive differentiated positive reinforcement.
 Examples: “Wow!
 You put the soap in the bucket all on your own!
 “Great job rinsing all of the soap off the dish!”

 As the student increases their level of independence, the teacher and student will see the improvements through data collection showing a reduction in prompts necessary to complete each step of the full task.
 This is prompt fading at work!
 The level of prompting should be decreased systematically as the student demonstrates independence.
 Once the student is completely independent it is helpful to have either a visual written or picture task analysis readily available for the student to reference as they complete the task on their own.
-See completed task analyses in our store.
+See our free completed task analyses.